uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/application-level-protocols.md

 A GET request returns some text that describes the thing you’re asking for.
 Like above, you ask for a can of soda, you get a can of soda.

-A HEAD request returns what you’d get if you did a GET request.
+A HEAD request returns information about what you’d get if you did a GET request.
 It’s like this:

 > You: "Can I see your can of soda please?"